ianastafeva/Tolk_test/README.md

    >nltk.download()

    In the GUI window that opens simply press the 'Download' button to download all corpora

+7) Once the downloading is finished, close the GUI and quit the python environment by the following command:
+   >quit()

 Now the user is set to run the codes of the projects